leocesar3dofficial/Note-taking/Tecnologia da Informação/Tools/Linux Terminal.md

 - `sudo apt remove <package-name> --auto-remove`

+Or for the whole OS:

+- `sudo apt-get autoremove`

 ## Troubleshooting

 ### On Boot, the OS GUI Does not load, and you have access to the CLI